KYLE MILLER | UX DESIGN

 With the old onboarding experience and accompanying info screen, the average time needed for ten users to gain entry using a resident code was 45.6 seconds.

-With the newly redesigned onboarding experience, the average time needed for ten users to gain entry using a resident code was 26.8 seconds.
-That’s an astonishing 41.2% decrease in time needed to gain entry into the community!
-Let's take another look at the traffic diagram...
 It only takes four vehicles to stretch from the call box to the main road.
 At its worst, residents reported the gate has been backed up during the summer as much as nine vehicles.
 This means that by cutting wait times almost in half, not only would the traffic jam problem be dramatically reduced during peak visiting hours, for non-peak visiting hours it would essentially be completely resolved!

 Conclusion